ltiseni94/React-with-Django/README.md

 Prerequisites:

-- you should be using a debian-based Linux (tested on Ubuntu 20.04 LTS)
+- This guide has been tested in a bash console in Ubuntu 20.04.
+It should work fine also for other Linux distributions.
+You probably can install anything in Windows, too, but you'll have to use the corresponding cmd / powershell commands that are not reported here.

-- you should have already installed:
+- You should have already installed:
     - python 3.6+
     - npm

-- The suggested IDE is Visual Studio Code
+    - Visual Studio Code with the Live Sass Compiler extension (alternatively, you can use a sass compiler and compile scss files from bash).

 Let's Start!